 The functional currency of the Company is Sterling.
-Turnover and profits expressed in currencies other than Sterling are translated into Sterling using exchange rates applicable to the dates of the underlying transactions.
-Monetary assets and liabilities are translated at closing rates of exchange.
+Transactions arising in currencies other than Sterling are translated at the rate of exchange ruling on the date of the transaction.
+Monetary assets and liabilities expressed in currencies other than Sterling are translated at rates of exchange ruling at the end of the financial year.

-The Company operates its Representative Office in Georgia which has a functional currency of Georgian Lari, and the results of the Representative Office are translated to Sterling using exchange rates applicable to the dates of the underlying transactions.
+The Company operates the Branch which has the functional currency of Philippine Pesos, and the results of the Branch are translated to Sterling using exchange rates applicable to the dates of the underlying transactions.
 Average rates of exchange in each year are used where the average rate approximates the relevant exchange rate at the date of the underlying transactions.